 Easy Origami Fly

 This easy origami fly is simple to make and looks great.
 You can make the model with a square sheet of paper, but if you begin with a triangle, it will allow the wings to be a different color compared to the head and body of the fly.
-The change in color is a nice detail.
+The change in color is a nice detailing.

 - Start with a square sheet of paper and cut it in half along the diagonal to get an isosceles triangle.